saman-zdf/Dotfile/README.md

 ### My dotfile setup

+In order to be able to run all the plugins and configuration you first need to install Neovim on you machine.

-For setting up the neovim plugins, do the following:
+For setting up the neovim plugins, please run these command in your terminal:

 ```
+cd .config

+git clone git@github.com:saman-zdf/Dotfile.git

 cd nvim/lua

 nvim plugins.lua

 run :PackerInstall

 // Once all the plugins are installed, now you can install all the coc-extension for current setup.